 Divorces are a life changing event and can prove to be a difficult path to navigate.
-For those people considering embarking along this trail, or those currently on it, here is some information that may be of use.
+For those people considering embarking this journey, or those currently on it, here is some information that may be of use.

 In Australia, parties to a marriage are required by law to obtain a court ordered divorce should they wish to terminate the marriage.
 Without this being issued, they cannot remarry.
 Separation, no matter how long, still does not terminate the marriage.
 There is a process that must be followed to finalise matters.
 With a marriage still intact, there are obligations parties must comply with, so it is imperative that it is done properly.

 Many people seeking a divorce incorrectly assume that in order for them to obtain a divorce, they need to establish a case for such an order to be made.
 In some cases, this can open up a mud-slinging contest between spouses where both attempt to blame each other for any number of grievances.
-While once upon a timethis may have been the case, it is no longer required.
+While once upon a time this may have been the case, it's no longer required.
 Australian law now provides for a ‘no-fault’ divorce which facilitates a more efficient, diplomatic and peaceful process for those involved.

 Requirements for a successful application